assen-totin/cdn/README.md

-	cdn_auth_type;                      // Type of authorisation to use: "jwt", "session" (optional) cdn_auth_cookie my_cookie;          // Cookie where to find the authorisation token (optional) cdn_auth_header X-Custom-Auth;      // HTTP header where to find the authorisation token (optional) cdn_jwt_key 0123456789ABCDEF;       // Authorisation "jwt": JWT key authorisation token cdn_jwt_field user_id;              // Authorisation "jwt": Name of the JWT payload field which contains the authorisation value
+	cdn_auth_type;                      // Type of authorisation to use: "jwt", "session" (optional) cdn_auth_cookie my_cookie;          // Cookie where to find the authorisation token (optional) cdn_auth_header X-Custom-Auth;      // HTTP header where to find the authorisation token (optional) cdn_auth_filter filter_token,-,1;   // Name of the filter and it sparameters to apply to authorisation value (optional) cdn_jwt_key 0123456789ABCDEF;       // Authorisation "jwt": JWT key authorisation token cdn_jwt_field user_id;              // Authorisation "jwt": Name of the JWT payload field which contains the authorisation value